hminh2027/UTC-API-Package/README.md

 ### 2. Mark
 </br>

-* Get all the marks of the student
+* Get all the marks of the student (can get at specific grade)

 ```javascript
 await getMarks(username, password, grade)
 ```

-* Get the GPA of the student (at specific year)
+* Get the GPA of the student (can get in specific year)

 ```javascript
 await getGPA(username, password, year)